pangpang20/gaussdb-python/docs/advanced/adapt.rst

 =============================

-The adaptation system is at the core of GaussDB and allows to customise the way Python objects are converted to PostgreSQL when a query is performed and how PostgreSQL values are converted to Python objects when query results are returned.
+The adaptation system is at the core of GaussDB and allows to customise the way Python objects are converted to GaussDB when a query is performed and how GaussDB values are converted to Python objects when query results are returned.

 .. note::
-    For a high-level view of the conversion of types between Python and PostgreSQL please look at :ref:`query-parameters`.
+    For a high-level view of the conversion of types between Python and GaussDB please look at :ref:`query-parameters`.
 Using the objects described in this page is useful if you intend to *customise* the adaptation rules.